List of Quds Day demonstrations: Canada

 In Toronto, Canada, a crowd of approximately 400 held an Al-Quds Day rally.
 One of the speakers, Elias Hazineh, a Christian, reportedly elicited cheers from the crowd when he declared an ultimatum to Israelis: “You have to leave Jerusalem.
 You have to leave Palestine.
 When somebody tries to rob a bank the police get in, they don't negotiate and we have been negotiating with them for 65 years.
 We say get out or you are dead!
 We give them two minutes and then we start shooting.
 And that’s the only way that they will understand."
-Hazineh then concluded his speech by quoting from the Koran: "And prepare against them whatever you are able of power and steeds of war – that's the only thing that they'll understand!"
+Hazineh then concluded his speech by quoting from the Quran: "And prepare against them whatever you are able of power and steeds of war – that's the only thing that they'll understand!"
 A video of the event, including Hazineh's speech, was later posted online.
 Those remarks drew swift condemnation.